barnardos/customisable-consent-banner/README.md

 Run `npm install @barnardoswebteam/consent-banner` or `yarn add @barnardoswebteam/consent-banner`.

-In your code add the following:
+For the standard consent banner, in your code add the following:

 ```js
 const consentBanner = require('@barnardoswebteam/consent-banner');